-I learned about how coconut oil is good for dogs in my search for ways to help our dog, Ginger, with her allergies.
-We adopted Ginger in January when she was 6 months old.
 As soon as summer came along, she was itching like crazy.
 I wasn’t sure if it was the season or her food making her itch, but it was obvious she was allergic to something.
-So I searched for ways to help her and found that coconut oil was a great way to help her with the itching.
+I found that coconut oil was a great way to help her stop itching.
 And I tell you, my dogs LOVE coconut oil.
 They go nuts over the stuff!

-While the coconut oil does help Ginger with the itching, it didn’t cure her allergies.
+The coconut oil does help Ginger with the itching, it didn’t cure her allergies.
 I still needed to figure out what she was allergic to.
-But the benefits of coconut oil are so great, I still give both of my dogs it as a treat every day.

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link I will receive a small commission, but it won’t cost you a penny more).
 Click here to read my full disclosure policy.

 Coconut oil a great natural option for repelling fleas and ticks on your dog.
 They do not kill the fleas but prevent them from wanting to be on your dogs body.
 Apply a small amount by running your hands into your dogs skin and fur.

 The natural anti-fungal, antibiotic, antiviral properties make coconut oil a great option for brushing your dogs teeth.
 Simply apply a small amount to your dogs toothbrush and brush away.

 It’s important to note that it works great as maintenance but is unlikely it will remove any existing plaque buildup.

 Coconut oil could help sooth irritated infected ears.
 But should not be used as the sole solution to get rid of ear infections.
 For that, I recommend you first see your vet.
 Also read my article: The Secret to Getting Rid of Ear Infections in Your Dog at Home.